ovhemert/pino-datadog/docs/API.md

 Type: `Boolean` *(optional)*

 Keep the `msg` attribute in the log record.
 Used to allow a Datadog facet on the message.

+#### noWait

+Type: `Boolean` *(optional)*

+Only available in a node environment, this provides a substantial performance improvement (circa <10ms vs 300-500ms) when sending the log messages to DataDog because it does not wait for the HTTP POST response.
+This is particularly useful for AWS Lambda functions where the logging stream must be closed before the function returns in order to avoid losing data.